 Godot is considered the underdog in game engines.
-This is because it is powerful yet open source, meaning that the developer does not have to pay anything to use the tool.
-It is also older, and is geared mainly toward 2D game development.
+This is because it is powerful yet open source, meaning that the developer does not have to pay anything to use the tool and no royalty for shipping games.
+Godot is geared mainly toward 2D game development.
 However, it supports 3D but is not the best at 3D game development and rendering.
-Because of how long ago it was started, Godot, unlike newer game engines is suited for people with programming knowledge.
-Every feature is accessible through code meaning that someone without coding knowledge cannot use it.
-However, among the coders, it is highly praised because of its well-arranged documentation and ease of coding.

 Godot supports all major platforms including: Windows, Linux, Mac OS, and iOS, Android, PS3, HTML5, PS Vita and even the less popular Windows Phone.
 With Godot, it is easy for beginners to learn and make simple games without reinventing the wheel.

 GDScript also includes visual scripting.
 Visual scripting is important when it comes to developers who are into artsy stuff.
 It makes coding much more intuitive and allows easy making of prototypes.
-However, it is important to note that a game should not be created only through visual scripting.
+However, it is important to note that Godot’s visual scripting is not as good as Unreal.

 Supports multiple programming languages

 As we know by now, to use a game engine, you have to have some bit of coding knowledge.
 The problem comes in when you know a language that is not supported by your game engine.
-Godot ensures that whatever language you know is supported by it.
-It supports C++, C# and their own GDScript.
-Recently, they have been working on VisualScript which is a similar to Unreal’s Blueprint engine.
+Godot supports C++, C# and their own GDScript.

 It has a node system